Remedies for aerophagia

 - Fizzy drinks, especially cola drinks, beer or red wine.

 - Other vegetables: potato, radish and raw onion.

 - Eat slowly, chew food well before swallowing and try not to talk while eating.

 - Do not drink a lot of liquid with meals and opt for non-fizzy drinks.

 - Avoid drinking directly from the bottle or drink with a straw.

 - Maintain a balanced diet, which is low in fat and carbohydrates.

-The food supplement, Neocarbon with activated carbon, green anise (Pimpinella anisum L.) and mint (Menta piperita L.), can be really useful.
-Activated carbon is a great natural absorbent, which is capable of binding many substances, such as bacteria, toxins and gases; it also rapidly and effectively reduces aerophagia.
+The food supplement Neocarbon with activated charcoal, green anise (Pimpinella anisum L.) and mint (Menta piperita L.), can be really useful.
+Activated charcoal is a great natural absorbent, which is capable of binding many substances, such as bacteria, toxins and gases; it also rapidly and effectively reduces aerophagia.
 Mint and anise help with their antispasmodic and relaxing effect.